Business Type :

 • Property insurance protects business owners by covering the cost of repairing or replacing their physical assets, such as office space, equipment, and technology infrastructure, in the event of damage or loss due to covered perils like fire, theft, or natural disasters.

-• Employment Practices Liability Insurance (EPLI) safeguards business owners from legal claims related to employment practices, such as discrimination, harassment, wrongful termination, or wage disputes.
+• Employment Practices Liability Insurance (EPLI) safeguards business owners from legal claims related to employment practices, such as discrimination, harassment or wrongful termination,.
 It helps cover legal defense costs and potential settlements.

-• Umbrella insurance provides an additional layer of liability protection beyond the limits of other insurance policies.
-It offers business owners increased financial security by covering costs that exceed the primary policy limits, offering broader protection against various liabilities.
+• Umbrella insurance provides an additional layer of liability protection beyond the limits your general liability policy.
+It offers business owners increased financial security by covering costs that exceed the primary policy limits and can help meet contract requirements.

 These insurance products play a crucial role in safeguarding business owners, ensuring financial security and peace of mind in the dynamic and evolving tech industry.